BhaviChikhal/Developing-Data-Products/ReadMe.md

 App usage is pretty straightforward.
 There are two sliders to change the month and year.
 There is also a selection menu to choose the mosquito species.
 The map (or maps) show the location of the traps with the number of mosquitos found indicated by the size of the dot.
 One map shows mosquitos with the West Nile Virus present and the other with the virus absent.

-Part II - R presenter presentation
+##Part II - R presenter presentation

 Files:

-Final_Project.Rpres
-Final_Project.md
-Final_Project-rpubs.html
-Final_Project-figure
-inputscreenshot.png
+Final_Project.Rpres,
+Final_Project.md,
+Final_Project-rpubs.html,
+Final_Project-figure,
+inputscreenshot.png,
 outputscreenshot.png

 #### Introduction

-The second part of the project is to create a 5 slide presentation to pitch the shiny app developed in part I.  The presentation was created in R presenter and published in rpubs.
+The second part of the project is to create a presentation to pitch the shiny app developed in part I.

+#### Presentation

+The presentation was required to contain the rolling

+- Exactly 5 slides to pitch the shiny app.
+- Developed in R presenter or slidify - mine was developed on R presenter
+- Published on either rubs or github - mine was published in rpubs.
+- Presentation must contain some embedded R code - mine is on the last slide to compute total number of mosquitos.